jespieee/mazeSolver/README.md

 ## Overview

 mazeSolver is a Python-based project that implements Depth-First-Search to solve mazes programmatically.
-The project is designed to take an input maze, represent it as a grid, find the shortest path from the start to the finish, and use vizualization tools to see the algorithm in action!
+The project is designed to allow users to create a maze, represent it as a grid, find the shortest path from the start to the finish, and use vizualization tools to see the algorithm in action!

 ![image](https://github.com/user-attachments/assets/8207417e-2ab6-4a8d-8214-28db23903787)